Upper Appomattox canal system: Canal built in 1816

-The Appomattox Canal, built in 1816, connected 5.5 miles from the head of the falls at the Fall Line on the Appomattox River to the Turning basin in Petersburg, Virginia.
-Built for $60,000, the canal was big enough to carry the bateau, six feet wide and three feet deep.
+The Appomattox Canal, completed in 1816, connected 5.5 miles from the head of the falls at the Fall Line on the Appomattox River to the Turning basin in Petersburg, Virginia.
+Built for $60,000, the canal could carry the bateau, six feet wide and three feet deep.
 With another $10,000 it could carry all river traffic.
-Slaves enhanced the Appomattox River from Farmville over 100 miles to Petersburg with numerous wing dams to keep the flow high.
-The river also had four stone staircase locks.
+Slaves labored on the Appomattox River from Farmville to Petersburg, more than one hundred miles, constructing numerous wing dams to maintain the river's water level.
+The canal ;system included four stone staircase locks.
 Four watermills along the river had locks in their dams.
 Two of these watermills had stone locks.

 The Canal around the falls had a navigable aqueduct made with Stone Arches and stone culverts to take boats over the Rohoic Creek confluence on the way to the canal basin.
 A short distance from the Basin, connected a by carriage route, were deep water ports that allowed for transport of to goods to and from the Chesapeake Bay and beyond.

 Israel on the Appomattox

-One third of Bateau were owned by Free people of color.
-Bateau owned by White People employed white boatmen as well as freemen and slaves.
-One fourth of all cargo was transported from Farmville in bateau on the Appomattox River.
-Slaves on one plantation, including Sam White, inherited land from a repentant southerner, Richard Randolph, in 1810.
-He had freed them upon his death in 1796.
-They formed a town on the land and farmed, built buildings on the land and operated many of the boats on the Appomattox, transporting goods for a fee.
-They were still living there as freemen up to the time of the Emancipation Proclamation.